 Balancing Power

 Sometimes in a game of DBU, there will be some imbalance of power among your players.
 Don’t sweat it!
 It happens.
 You can’t always have everyone gain power at the same time.
 If everyone became the Super Saiyan of legend at once, it wouldn’t feel very legendary, would it?
-There will be times where certain characters in a party may be stronger than others, but as long as you don’t pile onto that and make the strong stronger, you should be able to avoid a terrible power disparity.
+There will be times where certain Characters in a party may be stronger than others, but as long as you don’t pile onto that and make the strong stronger, you should be able to avoid a terrible power disparity.

-Generally, if you find any player who seems to be trailing behind, it may be good to dive into that character’s backstory and direct motivations in the upcoming story.
+Generally, if you find any player who seems to be trailing behind, it may be good to dive into that Character’s backstory and direct motivations in the upcoming story.
 Give them a clear reason to be impassioned, to train hard and, if they play into it, give them rewards to help them catch up.
-You, the ARC, are in control of how strong each character is and how strong they become.
+You, the ARC, are in control of how strong each Character is and how strong they become.
 Through one method or another, you can always make them become stronger to fix any imbalances in a party.

 Strange Interactions